pivotal/docs-tap/getting-started.md

 <li>Applies any predefined conventions.

-<li>Deployes the application to the cluster.
+<li>Deploys the application to the cluster.
 </li>
 </ul>
    </td>